 The best would have been a secondary course angle for the back and forth, but it was too complicated to implement.
 So I let the movement free and put simple minimum-maximum stops to set the course (see further below).

 I then looked for a way to attach the feathers.
-There really is an infinity of possibilities there.
-The one that seemed the most practical the also the most common is using a wire connecting all the feather of a same row, that will let you set precisely the angle between each of them when the wing is open (visible on Mashayahana’s tutorial photo on DeviantArt).
+There is pretty much an infinity of possibilities when tackling this step.
+The one that seemed the most practical and also the most common was using a wire connecting all the feather of a same row, that will let you set precisely the angle between each of them when the wing is open (visible on Mashayahana’s tutorial photo on DeviantArt).

 So when the wing is at rest, the wire is not stretched and the feathers just drop naturally toward the floor.
 When the mechanism is activated, the first feather, tightly fixed to the structure will pull the wire, which will then pull on the second feather, which will then pull on the next and so on until all the feathers of the row are unfolded.

-Another question was the back fixation.
-The most obvious solution were using a harness, or a backpack.
-In the end I chose a backpack that I almost turned into a harness…
+Another question was the back anchor point.
+The most obvious solution was using a harness, or a backpack.
+In the end I chose a backpack that I pretty much turned into a harness…

-The last problematic was finding a good material for the feathers, and how to make them.
+The last problem to solve was finding the right material for the feathers, and how to make them.
 Once again, a lot of possibilities, from fabric to foam, even real feathers.
 But the price fluctuated a lot between each of them…

 I went for the “foam, wood, wire, glue” solution to get a feather that is flexible and light.
 The painting was a bit harder to figure out because of said flexibility, but we got pretty good results using “Dip”, a flexible and waterproof paint.